Yasmin-FY/AIRA-F/README.md

-# AIRA-F
+# AIRA-Health
 Software vulnerabilities are commonly scored using the Common Vulnerability Scoring System (CVSS), however this framework doesn't apply well to many AI/LLM-based issues which have less concrete and more social/psychological impact.
 It's also much more difficult to gauge the vulnerability due to the non-deterministic nature of LLMs and the fact that many vulnerabilities are more similar to social engineering than to classical software security.
-Because of that, this document proposes a new method for scoring LLM-based risks called AI Risk Assessment Framework (AIRA-F).
+Because of that, this document proposes a new method for scoring LLM-based risks focussing on users health called AI Risk Assessment- Health (AIRA-Health).

-AIRA-F is a risk scoring framework similar to CVSS which evaluates the social, legal, and psychological impact of issues with AI behavior and content.
-This scoring system is intended to prioritize human safety in a clear, measurable way which can be used by regulators or security testers.
-The framework is intended to prioritize human safety in a clear, measurable way which can be used by regulators or security testers.
+AIRA-Health is a risk scoring framework similar to CVSS which evaluates the health impact of issues with AI behavior and content.
+This scoring system is intended to prioritize human safety in a clear, measurable way which can be used by regulators or security testers, as well as e.g. medical professionals to report and evaluate an incident.

-This scoring system evaluates AI risks across eight core dimensions using a consistent four-point scoring system with weights to reflect severity.
-Human welfare takes priority over technical complexity or business concerns.
-Risks affecting physical safety, mental health, and vulnerable populations get an increased weight to reflect their real-world severity.
+This framework evaluates AI risks across seven core dimensions using a consistent four-point scoring system with multipliers to reflect severity.
+This framework prioritizes human welfare over technical complexity or business concerns.
+Risks affecting physical safety, mental health, and vulnerable populations get multiplied by triggerability and AI-Bonding and the score can be lowered through the presence of integrated pro- and reactive safeguards.
+AIRA-Health is ment to be a quick assessment which does not require vendor insider knowledge to be performed but is based on the AIs behavior and output.

 ## Scoring Factors